Department of Music

 Students seeking admission to Susquehanna's Bachelor of Music or Bachelor of Arts in music degree programs will conduct an audition for the department faculty.
 The audition should follow the submission of an application for admission to the university.

 Auditions will include a performance on your primary instrument/voice and an evaluation of basic musicianship skills.
-For information specific to your instrument or voice and a list of suggested repertoire, please review the Audition & Scholarship Brochure.
+For information specific to your instrument or voice and a list of suggested repertoire, please visit the Auditions page.
 The repertoire samples included are not required pieces, but serve as examples of appropriate audition material.

 Music Preparatory Program